-The Company purchased a PLGL claims made insurance policy to cover applicable claims through an unrelated insurer.
-The PLGL policy is a claims-made high deductible self-insured policy whereby the Company is responsible for the first layer of coverage, generally ranging from \$250 to \$500 per claim, with the unrelated insurer covering up to \$10,000 in aggregate claims paid per policy year.
+The Company purchased PLGL claims made insurance policies to cover applicable claims through an unrelated insurer.
+The PLGL policies are claims-made high deductible self-insured policies whereby the Company is responsible for the first layer of coverage, generally ranging from \$250 to \$500 per claim, as well as an aggregate one-time deductible generally ranging from \$750 to \$4,000 per policy, with the unrelated insurer typically covering up to \$10,000 in aggregate claims paid per policy year.
 The Company uses its wholly-owned captive insurance company for the purpose of insuring certain portions of its risk retained under its PLGL programs.
-Accordingly, the Company is in essence self-insured for claims that are less than the policy deductible amounts, claims not covered by such policies, and claims that exceed the policy limits.
+Accordingly, the Company is in essence self-insured for claims that are less than policy deductible amounts, claims not covered by such policies, and claims that exceed policy limits.
 It is the Company's policy to use an actuary to assist management in recording the expense and related liability for PLGL claims, both asserted and unasserted, on an undiscounted basis.
-Included in the accompanying combined/consolidated balance sheets are self-insurance liabilities amounting to \$162,976, and \$138,127 as of December 31, 2023 and 2022, respectively, which includes \$34,676 and \$42,549, respectively, of estimated obligations that will be covered by the unrelated insurer.
-As of December 31, 2023, the Company recorded an asset for the estimated obligations that will be covered by the unrelated insurer amounting to \$5,895 and \$28,781 within other receivables and other assets, respectively, and as of December 31, 2022, the Company recorded an asset for the estimated obligations that will be covered by the unrelated insurer amounting to \$7,233 and \$35,316 within other receivables and other assets, respectively, as the claims related to the Company's general and professional liability and the anticipated insurance recoveries are recorded on a gross rather than net basis in accordance with U.S. GAAP.
+Included as part of accrued self-insurance liabilities in the accompanying combined/consolidated balance sheets are PLGL self-insurance liabilities amounting to \$162,976, and \$138,127 as of December 31, 2023 and 2022, respectively, which includes \$34,676 and \$42,549, respectively, of estimated obligations that will be covered by the unrelated insurer.
+PLGL self-insurance liabilities as of December 31, 2023 and 2022 include \$43,083 and \$38,742, respectively, that were related to unasserted claims.
+As of December 31, 2023, the Company recorded an asset for the estimated obligations that will be covered by the unrelated insurer amounting to \$5,895 and \$28,781 within other receivables and other assets, respectively, and as of December 31, 2022, the Company recorded an asset for the estimated obligations that will be covered by the unrelated insurer amounting to \$7,233 and \$35,316 within other receivables and other assets, respectively, as the claims related to the Company's general and professional liability and the